Skip to content

 9. Amicus

-If you drive to Cork and park in Paul Street’s car park you will enter onto Paul St. when you exit the car park.
-Directly across from the carpark is Amicus so if hunger strikes when you arrive in Cork this is the perfect spot to satisfy your taste buds.
-This two storey restaurant has beautiful wood and brick interiors which really create a cosy atmosphere.
-Whether you want to eat inside or outside this family run restaurant will deliver you delicious and flavoursome food.
+If you drive to Cork and park in Paul Street’s car park, you will enter Paul St. when you exit the car park.
+Directly across from the carpark is Amicus, so if hunger strikes when you arrive in Cork, this is the perfect spot to satisfy your taste buds.
+This two-storey restaurant has beautiful wood and brick interiors, which create a cosy atmosphere.
+Whether you want to eat inside or outside, this family-run restaurant delivers delicious and flavoursome food.

-After over 20 years in the restaurant business, Amicus serves breakfast, lunch, brunch and dinner to all who enter their doors.
+After over 20 years in the restaurant business, Amicus serves breakfast, lunch, brunch, and dinner to all who enter its doors.
 All meals are scrumptious.
-You can choose from breakfast pots, eggs, butties, full Irish breakfasts and pancakes for your first meal of the day.
-For lunch they serve gourmet open sandwiches such as BBQ pulled pork and Cajun spicy.
+For your first meal of the day, you can choose from breakfast pots, eggs, butties, full Irish breakfasts, and pancakes.
+For lunch, they serve gourmet open sandwiches such as BBQ pulled pork and Cajun spicy.
 You will not be disappointed with the variety of food Amicus has on offer.

 Location: Paul Street, Centre